maxcodes/digital_garden/_data/directives.md

       this resonated a lot with my Personal Values.
 As a leader, I want to lead with a steady hand.
 This is how I’d want people to talk about me, my work and my past, present, and future employees.
 I want to be seen as reliable and trustworthy.
+- From Fall, or Dodge in Hell
+  - Think about how success looks like in 20 years, and work backwards.
+- From Loving What Is
+  - Stop fighting reality.